Srijit Mukherji: 2013–2016

-Mukherji's fourth film, Mishawr Rawhoshyo, based on Kakababu with Prasenjit Chattopadhyay playing the lead character has been declared as one of the biggest blockbusters ever and the highest earning urban mainstream film.
+Mukherji's fourth film, Mishawr Rawhoshyo, based on Kakababu with Prasenjit Chattopadhyay playing the lead character and Indraneil Sengupta playing the role of Hani Alkadi, has been declared as one of the biggest blockbusters ever and the highest earning urban mainstream film.
 He has acted in films like Dutta Vs Dutta, Bapi Bari Jaa and the national award-winning Shobdo.
-His fifth film Jaatishwar is generally considered to be the best in his career and most critically acclaimed.
+His fifth film Jaatishwar, featuring Prosenjit Chatterjee and Jisshu Sengupta, is generally considered to be the best in his career and most critically acclaimed.
 It is the musical bridge between two centuries of Bengali culture and a biopic cum a musical cum a reincarnation drama.
 At the 61st National Awards 2014, the highest film honour in India, it won 4 national awards for Music Direction, Playback Singing, Costume and Make up.
 This was the highest tally for a film in India this year, and the second highest ever for a Bengali film.
 It also swept the Mirchi Music Awards in 2015 winning 7 awards.
 The following year at the 62nd National Awards 2015, Chotushkone won him the Best Director and Best Original Screenplay awards, along with winning the Best Cinematography.

 He also received the Young Achiever Award from Rotary International, the prestigious Shera Bangali Award from ABP Anando and the Shoilojanando Mukhopadhyay Memorial Award in 2012 for his contribution in the field of film direction.
 In 2013 he received the Uttam Kumar Memorial Award from the Government of West Bengal becoming the youngest director to achieve this.
 He has also received the oldest film award in India, the BFJA award, for remarkable contribution to Bengali Cinema in the last few years.